udamir/youtrack-workflow-cli/README.md

 - `prepush` (string): Script to run before pushing workflows to YouTrack.
 If this script fails (returns non-zero exit code), the push operation will be aborted.
 - `postpush` (string): Script to run after successfully pushing a workflow to YouTrack.

-These scripts are executed with the workflow name passed as an argument, which allows you to perform different actions based on which workflow is being processed.
+These scripts are executed with the `workflowName` (and `ruleName` in sync with watch mode) passed as arguments, which allows you to perform different actions based on which workflow is being processed.

 Example usage: